-- Garlic.
+- Cloves of Garlic.
 Garlic jalapeños are so tasty.
 Add in as many peeled cloves that you can handle.
 I find that the pickled cloves are also super delicious to munch on!

 - Bay leaves.
 Bay leaves aren’t just for soup!
 This leaf adds a nice, earthy flavor to your jalapeños.
 Add one or two to the jar.

-- Cumin.
-Cumin spiced jalapeños are PERFECT for tacos and burritos.
+- Cumin Seeds.
+Cumin spiced jalapeños are perfect for tacos and burritos.
 Add a tablespoon or two into your jar.

 - Oregano.
 Your favorite taqueria might already do this.
 Oregano adds an awesome herby flavor to your jalapeños.
 You can use fresh or dried.

 Fresh jalapeños are much hotter than pickled.
-The pickling process reduces the amount of capsaicin in your jalapeños and makes them much sweeter and significantly more mild.
+The pickling process reduces the amount of capsaicin in your jalapeños and makes them much sweeter and significantly milder.

-My quick pickled jalapeños last about three weeks.
-If you want them to last longer, you will need to do a sterilization canning for them.
-To learn how to can, refer to my recipe for sweet and spicy pickles.
-The process is more time-consuming, but your jalapeños will last for up to 6- 12 months!
+Quick pickled jalapeños last about three weeks.
+If you want them to last longer, you will need to do a proper sterilization canning for them.
+To learn how to can, use this recipe for sweet and spicy pickles.
+The process is more time-consuming, but your jalapeños will last for up to 6- 12 months.